 The flowers continue to bloom until frost, so the peanuts mature at different times, but you have to harvest them all at once, by pulling or gently digging up the plants after frost in fall.
 Not all of the pods will contain mature seeds, but many will.
 On this rare Ecuadorian-type strain, known as ‘Jungle Striped’ or ‘Sundance Striped’, the seeds inside the pods have orange skins and irregular purple stripes.
 My original seeds came from Southern Exposure Seed Exchange.

 Full sun; loose soil.
 Grow as an annual.
-Peanuts produce best in southern climates, but I have pretty good luck growing them in containers here in Pennsylvania, and that makes harvesting very easy too.
+Peanuts are a heat-loving crop that produces best in southern climates, but I have pretty good luck growing them in containers in my greenhouse here in Pennsylvania.
+(Growing in pots, rather than in the ground, makes harvesting very easy too.)

 For most people, the seeds are edible: raw, boiled, roasted, or cooked in some other fashion.
 Obviously (but worth mentioning anyway), don’t eat them if you have or suspect you have a peanut allergy.

-Harvested in October 2020.
-You’ll receive 4 pods, which contain at least 6 seeds total.
+2021-harvested seeds sold out.
+I’m not sure yet if I will grow ‘Jungle Striped’ in 2022.
+You’ll receive at least 4 pods (at least 6 seeds total).
 I may have split the pods to make sure there are mature seeds inside.
-It’s best to keep the seeds in the pods until you plant, so they don’t completely dry out.
+It’s best to keep the seeds in the pods until you plant, though, so they don’t completely dry out.